deepbeepmeep/Cosmos1GP/README.md

 ### Installation Guide for Linux and Windows

-You will find Docker container on the Cosmos1 homepage, however you will have a hard to make it work on Windows or Windows WSL because this container contains Nvidia Graphics kernel which are not compatible with Windows.\
+You will find a Docker container on the Cosmos1 homepage, however you will have a hard time to make it work on Windows or Windows WSL because this container contains Nvidia Graphics drivers which are not compatible with Windows.\
-It is why I suggest instead to follow these instructions:
+It is why I suggest instead to follow these installation instructions:

 ```shell